omerlatif123/Envirocabs-milestone-project1/README.md

 ![code-7](assets/readme-files/code-7.png)

 ### Lighthouse Auditing
 I tested the performance of each page through google lighthouse but had issues with the testing and have added a screenshot of the results from fellow students.
-The reason was due to my internet connection within my area that adversely affected my lighthouse results.
+The reason was due to my internet connection in my area that adversely affected my lighthouse results.
 My initial tests scores were in 80’s and 90’s except for the performance section which was well below 50.
 When examining the lighthouse report further two of my biggest issues were the speed and the TBT (total blocking time).
 To resolve this, I spoke to my fellow students on slack who advised me to compress the size of my image as this may resolve issue and address why my website loaded slowly.
 I then used the website TinyJPG to put all my images through to reduce the file size to help the loading process.

 My website was loading a lot faster, and I thought the issue had been resolved, further inspection on lighthouse my performance score only went up by a small amount.
 Other students who had tested my website had significantly higher scores in comparison to my own.
-It was not until my mentor meeting that we realised that my local internet connection as tested on Fast.com was considerably slower in comparison to my mentor (who had a good lighthouse test result for my website).
+It was not until my mentor meeting that we realised that my local internet connection was tested on Fast.com which highlighted it was considerably slower in comparison to my mentor's internet connection (who had a good lighthouse test result for my website).
 Due to my slow internet connection, I cannot properly utilise lighthouse so therefore I have attached images of lighthouse test reports which have been provided by fellow students.

  ![test-1](assets/readme-files/test-1.png)